 May 31 | Jonah 1:17; 2:10

-“But the Lord appointed a great fish and it happened that Jonah was in the belly of the fish three days and three nights.”
+“But the Lord appointed a great fish, and it happened that Jonah was in the belly of the fish three days and three nights.”
 (Jonah 1:17)

 “Then the Lord spoke to the fish and it vomited Jonah onto dry land.”
 (Jonah 2:10)

-Jesus, I’m so glad you never let me go.
+Jesus, I’m so glad You never let me go.
 I repent of my sins and disobedience.
-I want to be used by you again for your plan.
-Make my way straight so I can serve you and bring glory to your name.
+I want to be used by You again for Your plan.
+Make my way straight so I can serve You and bring glory to Your name.